Plant Kindness. Watch It Grow.

-In a world filled with heartache and hardship, “be kind” can feel trite.
-Still, the Lord knew what He was doing when He told us to “be kind to one another” (Eph.
+In a world filled with heartache and hardship, “be kind” can sound trite.
+Yet the Lord knew exactly what He was doing when He instructed us to “be kind and compassionate to one another” (Eph.
 4:32).
 And have we ever needed kindness more?
-We’re focusing on kindness for the whole month of July and want to invite you to join us for the 30-Day Kindness Challenge.
+That’s why we’re setting aside this month to focus intentionally on cultivating Christlike kindness—and we invite you to join us for the Kindness Challenge.

 Participation is simple:

-• Commit to speak only kind words, that means zero unkind words in person and online for the month of July (and beyond!).
+• Commit to speak only kind words—zero unkind words, whether in person or online—for the next month (and beyond!).

 On the Revive Our Hearts Program

-To keep thinking about kindness, listen to Shaunti Feldhahn, author of the book, The Kindness Challenge: Thirty Days to Improve Any Relationship on the Revive Our Hearts podcast June 28 through July 1.
+To continue reflecting on kindness, listen to Shaunti Feldhahn, author of The Kindness Challenge: Thirty Days to Improve Any Relationship, on the Revive Our Hearts podcast.

 Listen to the Series